Lemonhead42/CellarGuide_GAS/README.md

 The CustomGPT:

-* always starts by checking the current inventory
+* always starts by checking the current inventory and statistics
 * translates natural language into explicit actions
-* never invents wines, stock levels, or prices
+* never invents wines, stock levels, prices, or numbers

 ---